Years 7 to 12

 Set up room

-- Turn the classroom into a chamber by arranging chairs and tables into a horseshoe shape as indicated by the seating plan in the toolkit.
+- Turn the classroom into the House of Representatives by arranging chairs and tables into a horseshoe shape as indicated by the seating plan in the toolkit.

 - Select a student from the government to be the Speaker.